AndreyKoudr/FiniteElements/README.md

 Incompressible Flow</I>.
   The element with all associated code is here in <I>Conforming3D.h</I>.
 "Conforming" means that you do not have to use a conformal mesh but build approximation on such constructions like balanced octrees.
-The element provides continuous approximation across element faces, but its shape functions are far from being trivial.
+The element provides continuous approximation across element faces, its shape functions are far from being trivial.